Support Resources

 PATH (People Assisting the Homeless)

-Housing placement, case management, and homeless services for individuals and families in LA County.
+Housing placement and support services for individuals and families experiencing homelessness.

 The People Concern

-Supportive housing, mental health care, and community outreach for vulnerable populations.
+Supportive housing, mental health care, and community outreach across Los Angeles.

 Parent & Caregiver Support